qw457812/cc-mvp-prompts/cc-prompt.md

 ## Task

-Launch a new agent that has access to the following tools: Bash, Glob, Grep, LS, exit_plan_mode, Read, Edit, MultiEdit, Write, NotebookRead, NotebookEdit, WebFetch, TodoWrite, WebSearch.
+Launch a new agent that has access to the following tools: Bash, Glob, Grep, LS, ExitPlanMode, Read, Edit, MultiEdit, Write, NotebookRead, NotebookEdit, WebFetch, TodoWrite, WebSearch.
 When you are searching for a keyword or file and are not confident that you will find the right match in the first few tries, use the Agent tool to perform the search for you.

 When to use the Agent tool:
 - If you are searching for a keyword like "config" or "logger", or for questions like "which file does X?", the Agent tool is strongly recommended